determined-ai/determined/docs/reference/training/experiment-config-reference.rst

    reschedule and avoid nodes that may be experiencing a certain hardware issues like uncorrectable gpu ECC errors.

+   This option is currently unsupported on pbs and will take no effect.

-   If a trial has excluded nodes enough nodes to the point where it is unschedulable the trial will fail if the master config option ``launch_error`` is set to true (default is true).
+   For the agent resource manager, if a trial has excluded nodes enough nodes to the point where it is unschedulable the trial will fail if the master config option ``launch_error`` is set to true (default is true).

 -  ``cancel_retries``: If a trial reports a log that matches the pattern, then the trial will not restart even if it has ``max_restarts`` left.
 This is useful for avoiding using resources